derekxkwan/pdkvabs/README.md

 - dkmidirt - abstraction to handle midi real-time messages
 - dknobu~ - sample chopper abstraction
 - dknot - control-rate bitwise not
-- dknote2midi - note names (case-insensitive) to midi notes
+- dknotetomidi - note names (case-insensitive) to midi notes
 - dkoneShotM - a one-shot sample player, left inlet takes a bang to trigger playback, right inlet takes a path for file.
 - dkoneShotS - stereo version
 - dkpaulstretch~ - slightly modified/cleaned up martin brinkmann's (mmb) small_paul1 paulstretcher for use as an abstraction.
 Unlike small_paul1, it rounds window sizes to the nearest power of 2 and accept signals as position input.